MBalszun/mart-common/README.md

 # mart-common

-This is a small utilities library for usage in software related to the mart project at the chari for Real-Time Computer Systems (RCS) at TU-Munich, developed by Michael Balszun
+This is a small utilities library for usage in software related to the mart project at the chari for Real-Time Computer Systems (RCS) at TU-Munich, developed by Michael Balszun.

 You can find the most recent version on the lrz gitlab server at https://gitlab.lrz.de/rcs_mart/mart-common.git.

 The library is in an early (alpha) phase and currently, no versioning scheme is used.
 Compatibility may be broken between each and every commit.
 That being said, except for types in the subfolder "experimental", we try to keep the interfaces as stable as possible.